thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-requirements-support.md

 ---
-title: [Getting Started with ThoughtSpot Cloud]
+title: [ThoughtSpot Cloud requirements and support]
 last_updated: 10/1/2020
 summary: "Information about features, and how to sign up."
 toc: false